ianrasmussen05/programming-languages-2021/assignment-2-feedback.md

     ```
     (The first `#` in `#:#` must be at level 16 but an `Exp16` cannot produce a `#` (only an `Exp15` can).)
 One might think about changing this to `ECons.
 Exp15 ::=    Exp15 ":" Exp15 ;` but then the grammar would not specify  anymore whether `a:b:c` would be parsed as `a:(b:c)` or `(a:b):c`.
 What happens if you try it?
 Does it work or not?

-- Differences between LambdaNat and Haskell
+- As opposed to Haskell, LambdaNat does not have
-    - Types
+    - types,
-    - Pattern matching
+    - pattern matching,
-    - Input/Output
+    - input/output,
-    - Error handling
+    - error handling,
-    - Syntactic sugar: abbreviations for lists, etc
+    - syntactic sugar for lists etc,
-    - Predefined operations and libraries
+    - predefined operations and libraries,
+    - a REPL,
-    - Efficient compiler
+    - a compiler
     - ...